| Cinematherapy.com

 movie is Enchanted April, which I saw ten times

+in theatres or on TV.
 As I inquired into the affect they had

 on me I reflected also on Enchanted April and